Opinion: General Manager of Wealth, Josh Callaghan

 Aligning your investments to your actual view of the future, to me, seems to be logical.
 If you believe there will be a new dominant economy in the future, or man-made climate change must be radically addressed, or poverty will be eradicated and so on, then you may want your long-term investments to align with these types of considerations.

 So, for those looking to invest with an ethical bias there are some good options out there.
-The inclusion of an ethical funds doesn’t need to cost you in your overall portfolio performance and may in some instances produce a better return.
+The inclusion of ethical funds, such as those created with environmental, social and governance (ESG) considerations in mind, doesn’t need to cost you in your overall portfolio performance and may in some instances produce a better return.

 Investors still need to do their research and ensure they’re comfortable with what is included/excluded from the fund, but a good start could be to construct a simple ETF based portfolio.